mrsofizada/concatenate-logs-script/README.md

 1. Usage Error = (wrong or missing parameters passed to the script)
 2. missing log directory (log directory doesn't exist)
 3. missing output directory (outout directory doesn't exist)
+4. cat: /opt/logs//hwFile*.log: No such file or directory (no log files are present in the log directory)